-- The student may be required to undertake additional assessment in that Unit of Competency; - Require the student to undertake additional assessment in that subject; - Plagiarised assessment work will be reported to the employer - Reported to the Department of Education and Training - Return a mark of Not Yet Satisfactory for the piece of assessment; - Return a "Not Yet Competent" for the unit of competency; - More than one of the above.
+- The student may be required to undertake additional assessment in that Unit of Competency. - Require the student to undertake additional assessment in that subject. - Return a mark of Not Yet Satisfactory for the piece of assessment. - Return a "Not Yet Competent" for the unit of competency. - More than one of the above.